The Furniture From The Barn Guide to Buying and Sizing a Hall Tree

 How deep should a hall tree be?

 Our standard bench depth is 19 inches.
-We can make hall trees shallower for tight spaces, and have gone down to 15–16 inches when needed, but we'll usually recommend securing those to the wall for extra stability.
+We can make hall trees shallower for tight spaces and have gone down to 15 to 16 inches when needed, but we’ll usually recommend securing those to the wall for extra stability.

 How high do you place the coat hooks?